 Shirley Heinze Land Trust is a 501(c)(3) nonprofit that has been protecting natural land in the southern Lake Michigan watershed since 1981.
-It manages nearly 1,300 acres in Lake, Porter, and La Porte Counties.
+It manages more than 1,600 acres in Lake, Porter, and La Porte Counties.
 Included in the Heinze Trust’s holdings are examples of the entire spectrum of natural communities in this area: tallgrass prairie, high dune, oak savanna, boreal flatwoods, dune-and-swale, woodlands, marshes, swamps, ponds, fens, and riparian habitat.
 Five Heinze Trust properties are dedicated Indiana State Nature Preserves.
 Shirley Heinze Land Trust is a well established organization preserving these natural areas for present and future generations to enjoy.

 Several preserves feature interpretive trail systems that guide and educate visitors as they hike.
 Our headquarters, located in Valparaiso on the site of the former Meadowbrook Girl Scout Camp, serves as an outdoor learning laboratory and is a tremendous recreational resource for all of Porter County and beyond.
 Most of our preserves are open to the public for passive recreation.